~These exams do NOT give units, a grade, or meet Area C3.

-- You will want to arrange, confirm, and keep appointments with the Language Learning Center, Kellogg 1107.
+- Make and keep appointments with the Language Learning Center.

 - A notice of 24 hours is required for cancellation and to reschedule.
 If you do not cancel within 24 hours, it will be at least two months before a reschedule is possible.
 This is necessary to be fair to all students waiting for examinations.

 - You must pay the fee of $49.50 via check (made payable to: CSUSM, Language Examination) or EXACT amount of cash (yes, bring quarters!).
 You will bring your payment with you when you come in to take your exam.

 - The fee is waived for Veterans on GI Bills other than Chapter 31 and for all Active Duty receiving tuition assistance.
 If this applies to you, state your military status when signing up for the exam and be prepared to show proof.

 - NO REFUNDS WILL BE GIVEN FOR MISSED APPOINTMENTS.